Lowering prices for meat alternatives increases profits by 30%

 Conclusion

-Our research shows that the price of €1.59 is too high for meat alternatives in regular packaging.
-Since the regular packaging resembles the meat alternatives of private labels from Albert Heijn and Jumbo, this suggests that the current retail price of €1.59 is too high for private labels meat alternatives.
-The results of this exploratory study indicated that with a price decrease of 38 cents, profits can actually increase by 30%.
+Our research reveals that a price of €1.59 is too high for meat alternatives in regular packaging.
+Since the regular packaging closely resembles the private label meat alternatives offered by Albert Heijn and Jumbo, this suggests that the current retail price of €1.59 is too high for private label products.
+According to the findings of this exploratory study, reducing the price by 38 cents could actually increase profits by 30%.

 drie_verpakkingen_vleesvervangers_ISMI_prijsonderzoek_AH_en_Jumbo